akashteradal/Arabidopsis-Phosphate-Starvation-Meta-Analysis/README.md

 The RNA-seq datasets used in this study were obtained from the **NCBI Gene Expression Omnibus (GEO)** database.

-The GEO accessions included in the comparative transcriptomic meta-analysis were:
+Five independent RNA-seq datasets were analyzed from four GEO accessions:

 - GSE183312
-- GSE128250
+- GSE128250 (1 hour and 2 hours)
 - GSE217158
 - GSE278345

 The datasets represented different phosphate-starvation durations and tissues and were processed using the standardized bioinformatics workflow described in this repository.

 Detailed information about the datasets and their experimental conditions is provided in the final dissertation report.

 ## References